 We highly recommend bringing outdoor cushions indoors or undercover during winter or heavy rain to ensure the longest life possible.
 If you don’t have enough indoor storage space, protective covers will be the best winter accessory for your outdoor setting.
 Simply remove the covers when you are ready to entertain outdoors, and your setting will be ready to go – no cleaning necessary!

-Nomad Ottoman
+Above: Nomad Ottoman by Tribu

 Berry or Beer marks?
 Sunbrella recommend mixture of Vinegar and dishwashing liquid Greasy, Oily marks?
 Sunbrella recommend Apply cornstarch as an absorbent, remove excess with a straight edge, clean up residual with dishwashing liquid and water.